-AASB 2 (Amendments) Classification and Measurement of Share-based Payment Transactions (Amendments to IFRS 2) (Application date of standard 1 January 2018; Application date of Group 1 July 2018)
+- AASB 2 (Amendments) Classification and Measurement of Share-based Payment Transactions (Amendments to IFRS 2) (Application date of standard 1 January 2018; Application date of Group 1 July 2018)

-This standard amends AASB 2 Share-based Payment, clarifying how to account for certain types of share-based payment transactions.
-The amendments provide requirements on accounting for:
+This standard amends to AASB 2 2 Share-based Payment, clarifying how to account for certain types of share-based payment transactions.
+The amendments provide the requirements on the accounting for:

-- The effects of vesting and non-vesting conditions on the measurement of cash-settled share-based payments - Share-based payment transactions with a net settlement feature for withholding tax obligations - A modification to the terms and conditions of a share-based payment that changes the classification of the transaction from cash-settled to equity-settled.
+- The effects of vesting and non-vesting conditions on the measurement of cash-settled share-based payments - Share-based payment transactions with a net settlement feature for withholding tax obligations - A modification to the terms and conditions of a share-based payment that changes the classification of the transaction from cash-settled to equity-settled

-The Group does not believe that there will be a material financial impact on either the statement of comprehensive income or the statement of financial position once this accounting standard is adopted.
+The Group does not believe that there will be a material financial impact to either the statement of comprehensive income or the statement of financial position once this accounting standard is adopted.
 There are no cash settled share-based payment transactions within the Group.